DestinyTheGame/anubis/README.md

 #### Lookup of opposing teams

-We fetch information of your opponents from the Bungie API, Guaridan.GG and DestinyTrialsReport so you know exactly who you're up against.
+We fetch information of your opponents from the Bungie API, Guardian.GG and DestinyTrialsReport so you know exactly who you're up against.

 ![](/docs/screenshots/lookup.png)

-#### Green screen twitch overlays
+#### Green screen Twitch overlays

 The progress of your trials can be presented on stream by using our overlay page which we host on your computer.